Search for cities, countries, lakes and rivers

 Water Temperature Chart for Schuylkill River in Reading Over the Last 30 Days

-Today the water temperature in Reading is lower than the same day in previous years.
-The water temperature range here in April is from 5°C to 16°C. The water temperature has decreased over the past 7 days but has increased over the past month.
+Today the water temperature in Reading is higher than the same day in previous years.
+The water temperature range here in August is from 63°F to 75°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Reading are presented in the table below.